Molecular gastronomy: Elizabeth Cawdry Thomas

 Though rarely credited, the origins of the Erice workshops (originally entitled "Science and Gastronomy") can be traced back to cooking teacher Elizabeth Cawdry Thomas, who studied at Le Cordon Bleu in London and ran a cooking school in Berkeley, California.
 The one-time wife of a physicist, Thomas had many friends in the scientific community and an interest in the science of cooking.
 In 1988, while attending a meeting at the Ettore Majorana Center for Scientific Culture in Erice, Thomas had a conversation with Professor Ugo Valdrè of the University of Bologna, who agreed with her that the science of cooking was an undervalued subject, and encouraged Kurti to organize a workshop at the Ettore Majorana Center.
-However nothing happened until Kurti met Hervé This: both approached the director of the Ettore Majorana center, physicist Antonino Zichichi, who liked the idea.
+However, nothing happened until Kurti met Hervé This; they approached the director of the Ettore Majorana center, physicist Antonino Zichichi, who liked the idea.
 They invited the food science writer Harold McGee to join them as invited co-director of the first workshops in 1992.